|IT Based Tactics||✓|

-In August, 2012 detectives from the Prince William County Police Department and agents from Homeland Security Investigations, the Federal Bureau of Investigation and Customs & Border Protection concluded a two-year investigation into an alleged brothel, located in the 10000 block of Grant Avenue in Manassas, VA.
+Manassas is a town in northern Virginia with a population of approximately 43,000.
+Prostitution activity has been well-documented in the town, surrounding communities, and in other areas of the county.
+This activity, and the problems and ancillary crimes it generates result in complaints to law enforcement agencies from residents and businesses.
+Among the more serious crimes associated with the local commercial sex market is sex trafficking.
+For example, in August 2012, detectives from the Prince William County Police Department and agents from Homeland Security Investigations, the Federal Bureau of Investigation, and Customs & Border Protection concluded a two-year investigation into an alleged brothel, located on the 10000 block of Grant Avenue in Manassas.
 Among the nine arrests were five men charged with “frequenting a bawdy place.”
 The identities of the arrested men were publicly disclosed by police.

-In 2016, Prince William County Police arrested seven men after running an internet sting operation targeting individuals seeking sexual contact with minors.
-Detectives posed as juveniles on social media, and the seven men who were arrested had solicited sex acts and agreed to meet an undercover detective, where they were arrested and face charges including solicitation of prostitution and using a communication device to facilitate an offense against a child.
+Consumer-level demand provides the revenue stream for all prostitution and sex trafficking and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+For example, in 2016, Prince William County Police arrested seven men while running an internet sting operation targeting individuals seeking sexual contact with minors.
+Detectives posed as juveniles on social media, when the sex buyers contacted the detectives and arranged the abuse, they agreed to meet, and when they arrived they were arrested.
+Charges include solicitation of prostitution and using a communication device to facilitate an offense against a child.

-In August, 2019, detectives from the Prince William County Police, Special Investigations Bureau conducted a Commercial Sex Operation at an area hotel in the Manassas area of the county.
-The objective of the operation was aimed to combat the illicit demand and solicitation of commercial sex services which has a direct connection to human trafficking.
-During the course of the operation, undercover detectives created online advertisements designed to solicit commercial sex that led to the contact of numerous suspects by phone and through social media.
+In August 2019, detectives from the Prince William County Police, Special Investigations Bureau conducted a Commercial Sex Operation at an area hotel in the Manassas area of the county.
+The objective of the operation was aimed to combat the illicit demand and solicitation of commercial sex services, which has a direct connection to human trafficking.
+During the course of the operation, undercover detectives created online advertisements designed to solicit commercial sex, which led to the contact of numerous potential sex buyers by phone and through social media.
 As a result, multiple suspects were identified and charged with offenses relating to the solicitation of commercial sex.
-The individuals arrested were identified in the news release, as were their charges in connection to offenses including solicitation of prostitution and frequenting a bawdy place.
-The code of Virginia defines a “bawdy place” as any place within or outside any building or structure that is used or is to be used for lewdness, assignation, or prostitution.
+The individuals arrested were identified in the news release, as were their charges in connection to offenses.
+The charges included solicitation of prostitution and frequenting a bawdy place.
+The code of Virginia defines a “bawdy place” as a building or structure that is used for lewdness, assignation, or prostitution.

 - Prince William County Police Department